Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>

-Now we want to eliminate this long decimal values in the view, do the following correction in CDSViews.cds and re-deploy to db and check
+Now we want to eliminate this long decimal values in the view, do the following correction in CDSViews.cds and re-deploy to DB and check
 </br>
 </br>
 <img src="./files/capmd3-37.png" >